 "Extremism"-related freedom of religion or belief violations are so extensive that they are examined separately here.
 Other types of freedom of religion and belief violations are analysed in Forum 18's general Russia religious freedom survey http://www.forum18.org/Archive.php?article_id=2246.

-Law enforcement attention is currently focused (and has been since 2007) on two groups of people exercising their freedom of religion and belief: Jehovah's Witnesses (some of whose local organisations have been banned), whose adherents, congregations, and publications are all targetted; the other group particularly targetted are Muslims who study the works of late Turkish theologian Said Nursi.
+Law enforcement attention is currently focused (and has been since 2007) on two groups of people exercising their freedom of religion and belief: Jehovah's Witnesses (some of whose local organisations have been banned), whose adherents, congregations, and publications are all targeted; the other group particularly targeted are Muslims who study the works of late Turkish theologian Said Nursi.
 They are accused among other things of membership of a banned organisation "Nurdzhular" (a russification of the Turkish for "Nursi followers"), although they themselves deny such an organisation has ever existed.
-Individuals of other beliefs (including atheism) have also been targetted for alleged "extremism", although such cases are so far rare.
+Individuals of other beliefs (including atheism) have also been targeted for alleged "extremism", although such cases are so far rare.

 Particularly from 2014, there has been a marked increase in the use of "extremism" (and other) legislation against Jehovah's Witnesses in particular, their publications, and their communities.
 Their activities at every level – from offering literature in the street to the continued operation of their national coordinating body, the Administrative Centre in St Petersburg - are under scrutiny from law enforcement agencies.
 Prosecutors are also seeking to have the Jehovah's Witness New World version of the Bible banned as "extremist".

 "Extremism" legislation is employed against violent nationalist and radical Islamist groups, but it is also used to restrict and punish the exercise of freedom of religion and belief by individuals and religious communities.
 This fuels an atmosphere of hostility and suspicion towards certain religious traditions.
 The rhetoric surrounding such cases – from prosecutors' offices, local authorities, and in some cases "anti-sectarian" activists and the Moscow Patriarchate Russian Orthodox Church – also contributes to the impression that particular groups are inherently dangerous.
 In some cases, this may be enhanced by the release in the media of police or FSB security service "operational footage" of raids and arrests.